VikrantReddy/Traffic-management-and-simulation/Docs/TrafficLights.md

 - Piped data from routing to predict upcomming traffic.
 - A cost function that learns from it's mistakes and adjusts x[i].

+#### Current implmentation plan
+ - Will be using dummy data to simulate.
+ - Will be used proposed equation for normalizing Traffic by manipulating traffic lights.